-This has been a successful six months for your Company.
-The full details are set out in the Report of the Management Board on pages 9 to 21 and I would especially emphasise the following:
+This has been a successful six months for your company.
+The full details are set out in the Report of the Management Board and I would especially emphasise the following:

-- BBGI has made 17 acquisitions including its first in the United States and another six to strengthen its positions in Australia and mainland Europe.
-The Group now has a strong, geographically diverse portfolio. - The internal management structure allows synergies as the Company grows and has resulted in a highly competitive annualised ongoing charges percentage of 0.98%. - Strong cash flows and their predictability have given the Board the confidence to raise the interim dividend to 2.88 pence per share, a 4.7% increase, with the current intention that this will lead to a full-year dividend of 5.76 pence per share.
+\ BBGI has made 17 acquisitions including its first in the United States and another 6 to strengthen its positions in Australia and mainland Europe.
+The group now has a strong, geographically diverse, portfolio.

+\ The internal management structure allows synergies as the company grows and has resulted in a highly competitive annualised ongoing charges percentage of 0.98%.

+\ Strong cash flows and their predictability have given the Board the confidence to raise the interim dividend to 2.88p per share, a 4.7% increase, with the current intention that this will lead to a full year dividend of 5.76p per share.

-In my statement for the year ended 31 December 2013, I indicated that we were in the process of reviewing the level and structure of management's remuneration.
+In my statement for the year ended 31st December 2013 I indicated that we were in the process of reviewing the level and structure of management's remuneration.
 This exercise cannot be finalised until we are sure that the proposed structure is compatible with the AIFM status for which we have applied.
 I will update you when the remuneration review has been completed.

 In September the residents of Scotland will vote on whether they wish to have full independence or remain part of the United Kingdom.
-A "yes" for independence could have a negative impact on the valuations placed on our Scottish assets totalling 13.6% of the portfolio and the directors are considering the implications for the Company.
+A "yes" for independence could have a negative impact on the valuations placed on our Scottish assets totalling 13.6% of the portfolio and the directors are considering the implications for the company.

-We do not anticipate that the downward pressure on yields available in the secondary marketplace will abate in the near term, but your management team is firmly focussed on shareholder value and will continue to seek expansion opportunities that they believe will be value enhancing for the Company.
+We do not anticipate that the downward pressure on yields available in the secondary marketplace will abate in the near term but your management team is firmly focussed on shareholder value and will continue to seek expansion opportunities that they believe will be value enhancing for the company.